ohyeah2389/Open-Madness-Track-Tools/Documentation/Tutorial.md

 	- This could also help when troubleshooting track load crashes, in that you could isolate down to specific similar groups of objects.
 The Blender scene export option won't export objects inside deactivated (unchecked) collections.
 - The Blender scene exporter supports export-time object combining.
 If you have a significant number of objects that need to be combined, name them using the prefix `KSTREE_GROUP_blabla_`, where `blabla` can be any string without underscores or spaces.
 This is designed to handle Assetto Corsa's ksEditor Y-tree grouping system.
 Note, though, that it does NOT apply the vertex normal adjustments that ksEditor does.
 	- Additionally, the naming pattern `SMS_GRP_groupname_objectname.123` can be used instead, where all objects with the `SMS_GRP_groupname_` prefix will be combined into an object named `groupname`.
 Ensure `groupname` is unique and will not overlap with any non-grouped object names.
-- The Madness engine, similar to Assetto Corsa, has a limit of 65535 vertices per mesh.
+- The Madness Engine, similar to Assetto Corsa, has a limit of 65535 vertices per mesh.
+- The Madness Engine has been seen to support the following texture formats so far:
+	- DDS DXT5 Linear
+	- DDS BC7 Linear
+- The Madness Engine has been seen to NOT support the following texture formats so far:
+	- DDS R8G8B8 Uncompressed
 # Step 3: Author the Materials
 In the process of building the track model, you should have given each object a material.
 What that material looks like in Blender doesn't translate over to the game; the game uses its own method of defining materials to be used on each mesh object.
 Therefore, the Blender plugin provides an interface for setting up each material to work when exported to the Madness Engine.
 Under the Material Properties page of the Properties panel, you will see a new pane named "Madness MTX Settings".
 Expanding the pane will show a configuration GUI with four sections: